LindsayMoir/covid/README.md

 ## Results<a name="results"></a>

-The interpretation of the results are published in this blog [post](https://medium.com/@mlataibrahim/how-data-people-are-using-stackoverflow-f8799f8e0e9e)
+The results are published in this blog [post](https://medium.com/@tragoes/time-to-get-out-ea33e637d05b)

 ## Deploy<a name="deploy"></a>